Mjz86/String/rope_paper.md

 - **Future Unicode Support:** Support will follow when the main string implementation supports Unicode.

 ### Trade-offs:

-- **Constant-Time Overhead:** There is constant-time overhead associated with accessing and manipulating the rope due to tree traversal and COW management.
+- **Constant-Time Overhead:** There is constant-time overhead associated with accessing and manipulating the rope due to tree traversal and COW management, and also node operations , for small to medium strings that are less than 128B bytes ( because these collapse into a continuous string) , the most noticeable overhead is that there is a lot of cold code for non continuous usage , and that code would prevent compiler from assuming continuous representations and optimizing for that case ,  generally  , if the string distribution is log-normal ,always use the continuous mjz::string , but if the median is over 64B , you may consider using a rope , for cases of median between 64B and the mjz::string `sso_cap`( default of 30bytes) , i recommend the `mjz::implace_string` (  see the paper on that , its basically a string with tunable sso ) or a areana allocator implementation.

 - **Mutable Iteration Limitations:** The COW implementation makes mutable iteration complex, but `for_range` addresses this.

+- **non continuous strings:**  Although the `*_range` functions address this , its not as efficient  as having a continuous string from the beginning.

 ## Usability: